August & Rika Heinrich Ernst Meta

 This is the ship that transported August and Rika (Knaack) Heiden and their two sons, Heinrich and Ernst and one daughter, Meta, to America in June of 1873.
-The voyage went from Hamburg, Germany to Southhampton, England to New York.
-The ship was retired from trans-Atlantic trips later that year.
+The voyage probably went from Hamburg, Germany to Southhampton, England to New York but we don't know for sure.

 The SS Saxonia was built by Caird & Co, Greenock, Scotland, for the Hamburg American Line, and launched on 21 August 1857.
 It was the first of three ships of this name owned by the Hamburg America Line.
 She was rigged for sail and was one of six sister ships, the others being "Hammonia", "Borussia", "Austria", "Bavaria" and "Teutonia".